Easy Overnight Refrigerator Oats

 In honor of #NationalOatmealDay, toddler boss and I took a break from our usual best oatmeal ever and decided to make our own version of overnight refrigerator oatmeal.
 We used a 1:1:1 ratio of oats to whole milk to Greek yogurt.
 After that, we added a few goodies that we had on hand, and then let all of the flavors settle in and get nice and cozy overnight.

-This morning, we were pleasantly surprised to find that our little experiment worked really, really well.
-The sugars from the fruit-flavored Greek yogurt and ripe banana made our oatmeal just sweet enough such that we didn't need to add a sweetener.
+This morning, we were pleasantly surprised to find that our little experiment went really, really well!
+The peach-strawberry yogurt and the ripe banana made our oatmeal just sweet enough such that we didn't need to add a sweetener.
 We added granola to give it a little crunch and it was perfect!

 RECOMMENDED AGES: 12+ months.
 Click here to download our easy baby food reference chart to keep track of which foods you can introduce to your baby and when.